hust-diangroup/ns3-ai/examples/rl-tcp/README.md

 ## Introduction

-This example applies deep Q-learning algorithm to TCP congestion control for real-time changes in the environment of network transmission.
+This example applies Q-learning algorithms to TCP congestion control for real-time changes in the environment of network transmission.
 By strengthening the learning management sliding window and threshold size, the network can get better throughput and smaller delay.